tdauth/warcraft-iii-wishlist/README.md

 ## Bug Fixes

+* Fix natives from common.j being used in common.ai file and AI scripts.
+For example, `I2S` cannot be used and `GetLocalizedString` leads to "(null)" ([source](https://www.hiveworkshop.com/threads/i2s-without-natives-for-use-in-ai-scripts.348472/)).
 * framehandles get invalid in save games and have to be recreated manually after loading a game.
 Accessing the old ones will crash the game.
 * Render more than 2 different cliff types: Even with more different cliff types only the first 2 are rendered.
 The others are rendered as one of the first ones.
 * Initialization of `region` variables leads to crashing the game on saving it.